 Lifespan data sharpens repair-vs-replace decisions in three specific ways:

 - Tier match.
-A 9-year-old budget dishwasher is at the end of its statistical lifespan; replacement is usually the right call.
+A 9-year-old budget dishwasher (the 6-to-9-year tier above) is at or near the end of its statistical lifespan; replacement is usually the right call.
 A 9-year-old Miele dishwasher is at roughly the halfway point of its statistical lifespan; repair almost always wins.
+This uses the tier-specific figures above, not the DOE population-wide mean of 15.2 years discussed earlier, which averages across every tier and runs considerably higher.

 - Maintenance history.
 A well-maintained unit can reasonably be expected to reach the upper bound of its tier range.
 A unit with no maintenance history should be benchmarked against the lower bound.